iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.howwefeel 1 reviews"/>
 </p>

+> The app will not run on my Galaxy S 10+.
+It cones up and stops within a second or 2.
+I've uninstalled and reinstalled multple times.<br> :date: __2020-11-30 14:14:54__

 > Update sucks, can no longer scroll through numbers from past dates.
 Numbers for total cases and icu cases are often wrong showing the same digits for both categories.<br> :date: __2020-11-27 07:37:52__

 > Doesn't work anymore.
 Don't know why.
 I've uninstalled the app and reinstalled it, still doesn't work!<br> :date: __2020-11-22 16:25:11__